clartaq/cwiki/resources/private/md/About_Seed_Pages.md

 ### How They Work ###

 In the code repository for the project, there is a "special" directory with all of the seed pages.
-It's at `resources/private/md` relative to the base project directory.
+It's at `resources/private/md` relative to the base of the project directory.

 Within that particular directory there a many Markdown files, the text for the seed pages, and one plain old text file called `initial_pages.txt`.
 The `initial_pages.txt` file contains a list of the files to include when the wiki database is constructed.
 Usually (but not always) the file name of a seed page is the same as that created by the [[About Import/Export|export]] function since many of the pages were built that way.